jollySleeper/Privylease/README.md

 ## ✨ Features

-🔒 **Password Protected** - Share with anyone using a simple password
-🔐 **Secure Token Storage** - GitHub token stays server-side (encrypted), never exposed to browsers
-⚡ **Direct CDN Downloads** - Files download directly from GitHub's CDN (no proxy overhead)
-💰 **Zero Bandwidth Cost** - Worker only handles authentication, not file transfers
-🚫 **No CORS Issues** - Worker handles all GitHub API authentication
-🆓 **Free Tier Friendly** - 100,000 requests/day on Cloudflare's free plan
-📱 **Beautiful UI** - Modern, responsive interface that works on all devices
-🌐 **Works Everywhere** - No browser restrictions or special requirements
-🔒 **HTTPS Only** - All traffic encrypted with Cloudflare SSL
-⚙️ **Easy Setup** - Deploy in 10 minutes with automated GitHub Actions workflow
+🔒 **Password Protected** - Share with anyone using a simple password 🔐 **Secure Token Storage** - GitHub token stays server-side (encrypted), never exposed to browsers 🛡️ **Rate Limiting** - Built-in brute force protection with automatic blocking ⚡ **Direct CDN Downloads** - Files download directly from GitHub's CDN (no proxy overhead) 💰 **Zero Bandwidth Cost** - Worker only handles authentication, not file transfers 🚫 **No CORS Issues** - Worker handles all GitHub API authentication 🆓 **Free Tier Friendly** - 100,000 requests/day on Cloudflare's free plan 📱 **Beautiful UI** - Modern, responsive interface that works on all devices 🌐 **Works Everywhere** - No browser restrictions or special requirements 🔒 **HTTPS Only** - All traffic encrypted with Cloudflare SSL ⚙️ **Easy Setup** - Deploy in 10 minutes with automated GitHub Actions workflow

 ---